strapi/strapi/docs/3.x.x/en/migration/migration-guide-alpha-9-to-alpha-10.md

 ## ⚠️  Data type Number

-We fix how mongoose handles the model's `Number` type.
+We fixed how mongoose handles the model's `Number` type.
 Previously, mongoose stored `Number` type as `String` and now it's `Integer`.
-So you will have to update all your documents which have a type `Number` in it's model  and replace its `String` value with a `Number` one.
+So you will have to update all your documents which have a type `Number` in its model and replace their `String` value with a `Number` one.

 That's all, you have now upgraded to Strapi `alpha.10`.